jazonshou/HolonomicLibDocs/source/Docs/Programming/AutonTranslate.rst

         }
         controller->waitUntilSettled();

-More information regarding the API can be found `here <https://yessir120.github.io/HolonomicLib/html/index.html>`_
+More information regarding the HolonomicLib API can be found `here <https://yessir120.github.io/HolonomicLib/html/index.html>`_